Link Search Menu Expand Document

 • Network growth beyond a few building aggregation points.

 The three-tier campus design is recommended for large networks with thousands of users or where the physical wiring layout is not suited for a two-tier design.
 Layer 3 services for wired network hosts are moved from the core to VSX pairs of aggregation switches.
-A pair of core switches joins the aggregation switches together using high-speed layer 3 links and multiple equal-cost multipath (ECMP).
+A pair of core switches joins the aggregation switches together using high-speed, Layer 3 links and multiple equal-cost multipath (ECMP) routing.
 Additional capacity between pairs of aggregation switches is added by increasing the number of links between the core and aggregation switches.
-The access switches remain layer 2 only.
+The access switches remain Layer 2 only.
 The figure below illustrates this design.

 Three-Tier Redundant Core

-When connecting a gateway cluster or other layer 2 device directly to the core, use Aruba CX switches that support VSX in order to take advantage of MC-LAG.
+When connecting a gateway cluster or other Layer 2 device directly to the core, use HPE Aruba Networking CX switches that support VSX in order to take advantage of MC-LAG.

 Three-Tier Standalone Core